hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Results

-This section presents the Top-1 and Top-5 Test accuracies of my experiments.
+This section presents the Top-1 and Top-5 test accuracies for **text categorization task** of my experiments.
 Due to computational resource limit, I cannot test every single parameter/hyperparameter.
 In general, I hold algorithm parameters same for all experiments; however, I change embedding related parameters.
 I assume the result table is self-explanatory.
 As a final note, I *won't* share my best models and I *won't* guarantee reproducibility.
 Dataset splits (training/validation/test) are deterministic for all experiments, but anything else that needs random initialization is non-deterministic.

 ### Test Results of 1-Layer CNN + FC (TextCNN)